 Lambda functions have a special monitoring section, due to the complexity and amount of data generated by execution logs.
 Differently from AWS CloudWatch, Dashbird individualizes each invocation logs and includes metrics and traces to make it easier to debug any potential issues or performance bottlenecks.

 Aggregated metrics are also provided for each function.
-Detailed statistics includes average, minimum, maximum, and 99th percentile.
+Detailed statistics include average, minimum, maximum, and 99th percentile.
 Multiple dimensions are aggregated for each function: